The Lunch ProEst. 2020 · The Lunch Pro since 2023

 📦 Passover Meal Prep Strategy

 Before the Holiday: Batch-cook roasted chicken, brisket, or salmon.
-These keep well for 3–4 days refrigerated and form the base of multiple meals throughout the week.
+Cooked dishes keep safely for 3 to 4 days when refrigerated at or below 40°F, so a day of prep covers the base of multiple meals through the week.

-Prep Your Baking Staples: Make a large batch of almond flour–based muffins or bread before the holiday starts.
-Freeze individually wrapped portions for grab-and-go breakfasts and lunches.
+Prep Your Baking Staples: Make a batch of make-ahead almond and coconut bakes like sugar-free macaroons before the holiday starts.
+Freeze individually wrapped portions for grab-and-go breakfasts and snacks.

 Seder Night Strategy: Eat a high-protein, high-fat snack before the Seder.
-The meal often runs late, and this keeps your blood sugar stable through the symbolic foods and wine.
+The meal often runs late, and a steady base keeps blood sugar stable through the symbolic foods and the four cups of wine.

 Pack for Work: Leftover roasted vegetables with sliced brisket or hard-boiled eggs make excellent Passover work lunches.
 Keep almond flour crackers in a separate container to maintain crunch.

 Complete the Meal: Pair proteins with our sugar-free charoset or a simple green salad with olive oil and lemon.
-Check our diabetes-friendly Passover meal recipes for complete menu ideas.
+For more blood-sugar-smart ideas, browse our diabetic-friendly Passover desserts.

-We’ve built a full library of Passover-friendly recipes—desserts, mains, and baking guides—all designed for keto, low-carb, and blood sugar-conscious eaters:
+We have built a full library of Passover-friendly sweets and baked goods, all designed for keto, low-carb, and blood-sugar-conscious eaters:

 Can I follow a keto diet during Passover?